mongodb-labs/mongo-c-driver-async/docs/learn/bson/reading.rst

 Decoding Data
 #############

-Given an iterator referring to a valid element, we can ask its type using `bson_iterator_type` and we can decode it using the iterator decoding functions:
+Given an iterator referring to a valid element, we can decode it using the `bson_iterator_value` function:

 .. literalinclude:: bson.example.cpp
   :start-after: [get-value]